michaelonubogu/zafiro/README.md

 ## Installation

-:warning: PLEASE NOTE: Zafiro requires TypeScript 2.0 with `strictNullChecks` mode enabled.
+:warning: PLEASE NOTE :warning: Zafiro requires TypeScript 2.0 with `strictNullChecks` mode enabled.

 You can install Zafiro using npm: